Summer science-writing internship

 Other aspects of your application have a bearing, but your writing samples weigh most heavily in our selection process.
 We recommend stories and articles about science written for a public audience.
-This can include samples written specifically for this application or for classes, or writing published in newspapers, magazines or blogs (including student newspapers).
+This can include writing published in newspapers, magazines or blogs (including student newspapers), or samples written specifically for this application or for classes.

-Less recommended are write-ups for experiments, as these typically written for a scientific audience in the passive voice.
+We do not recommend write-ups for experiments, as these are typically written for a scientific audience in the passive voice.

 - U.S. citizenship or legal permanent resident status